How to Set Up as an Independent Contractor In Serbia

 Once registered, you will need to:

-- Make a company stamp, if you decide to have one.
-It is no longer required by the law to have one.
+- Make a company stamp, if you decide to have one - it's no longer required by the law.

 - File OP form for registration of business signatures (Serbian: OP obrazac) to keep on file the people who have the signing right for an entity